 Organized jointly by INTERPOL and Ultra Electronics Forensic Technology, the INTERPOL Firearm Forensics Symposium (IFFS) brings together ballistic experts, forensic scientists, law enforcement professionals, public safety administrators, policy makers and national agency directors from INTERPOL member countries.

-- Reviewed national and international trends in firearm violence;
+- review national and international trends in firearm violence;

-- Explored advances in firearm forensics analysis and investigations;
+- explore advances in firearm forensics analysis and investigations;

-- Recommended international best practices to combat the threat of firearm crimes.
+- recommend international best practices to combat the threat of firearm crimes.

 Through panels, workshops and talks, the symposium encourages participants to use INTERPOL as a central intelligence hub for firearm-related crime, and demonstrates the particular value of the INTERPOL Ballistic Information Network (IBIN).

 IBIN is a unique global tool that enables the cross-comparison of ballistics imaging and generates intelligence to help prevent, investigate and solve firearms-related crimes.

 The 2021 INTERPOL Firearm Forensics Symposium (IFFS) was held virtually from 4 to 6 May.
 Around 500 participants from 100 countries took part.